 In addition to the gardens, Keukenhof has 3 pavilions where flower and plant shows are held: the Willem-Alexander Pavilion displays thousands of tulips and during the last 2 weeks of the season, hosts the world’s largest lily show.
 The Orange Nassau Pavilion houses colorful floral displays.
 In the Beatrix Pavilion, you will find a variety of orchids and anthuriums.

 Each year Keukenhof is dedicated to a theme, and the garden showcases a flower mosaic representative of that theme.
-In the past, the themes have been Dutch Design, The Golden Age, and United Kingdom.
+In the past, the themes have been Dutch Design, The Golden Age, and the United Kingdom.
+The theme for 2022 is ‘Flower Classics’, which will highlight flowers as classic symbols used in art, architecture, and design, and what they represent.

-For information on how to get there, visit the Keukenhof website.
+For information on open dates and how to get there, visit the Keukenhof website.

 For information on when the bollensteek is in bloom, walking and cycling maps, and other activities happening in the region, visit the bollenstreek website.